Extended Breastfeeding an older baby or toddler is different than breastfeeding a baby. Here’s where I am now with breastfeeding my 16-month old.

-I’m a huge extended breastfeeding advocate, and let my son Griffin nurse as long as he wanted to.
+I’m a huge extended breastfeeding advocate, and I let my son Griffin nurse for as long as he wanted to.

 When he was first born, I found so many awesome books and online resources about breastfeeding.
 I learned about the proper latch, the appropriate amounts and times to nurse (any and all times!), the best breastfeeding positions, etc.